 ABSTRACT

-Background: Drug utilisation reviews (DURs) can be used to promote rational prescribing and ensure compliance with standard treatment guidelines.
+Background: Drug utilization reviews (DURs) can be used to promote rational prescribing and ensure compliance with standard treatment guidelines.
 In recent years, the use of tramadol hydrochloride (HCl) for pain has increased significantly across countries.
-We sought to determine prescribing patterns and use of tramadol in a Regional Hospital in South Africa to provide future guidance.
+We sought to determine prescribing patterns and use of tramadol in a Regional Hospital in South Africa to provide future guidance in view of increasing concerns with the prescribing of tramadol.
 Method: A prospective, quantitative and descriptive study was conducted over two months.
-Outpatient and inpatient prescriptions and ward requisitions where tramadol HCl was prescribed or ordered were identified, which included outpatients collecting antiretroviral treatment.
-These were reviewed and evaluated to determine the level of compliance to the Standard Treatment Guidelines and Essential Medicines List (STGs/EML) for South Africa.
+Outpatient and inpatient prescriptions and ward requisitions where tramadol HCl was prescribed or ordered were identified, which included outpatients collecting antiretroviral (ARV) treatment.
+These were reviewed and evaluated to determine the level of compliance to the Standard Treatment Guidelines and Essential Medicines List (STGs/EML) for South Africa as a measure of the quality of prescribing.
 Quantities issued to the inpatient wards and expenditure incurred by the pharmacy departments were assessed to determine overall usage and total costs.
 Results: In total, 415 tramadol HCl prescriptions were collected over a 2-month period.
 Compliance was 70.1% to the STGs/EML.
 The outpatient pharmacy department had the highest compliance at 76.4% while the ARV pharmacy compliance was 29.1%.
 Most prescriptions dispensed at the outpatient pharmacy were from the Surgical Outpatient Department (140; 33.7%) and the Orthopaedic Outpatient Department (108; 26.0%).
 The outpatient pharmacy had the highest tramadol HCl consumption and expenditure at $4,874.13 (R72,054.28), while the inpatient pharmacy’s expenditure was $2,526.63 (R37,351.20), and the ARV pharmacy $590.13 (R8,722.75).
 The hospital’s tramadol HCl expenditure increased when compared to previous financial years, from $10,576.04 (R156,326.00) in 2014-2015 to $39,584.00 (R585,088.80) in 2016-2017.
 Conclusion: This study highlights the need for the implementation of monitoring and evaluation tools to enhance rational prescribing and use of tramadol HCl.
-These are being implemented.
+These are being implemented and will be evaluated in future projects.

-Key words: Tramadol; drug utilisation review; guidelines; EML; hospital; South Africa
+Key words: Tramadol; drug utilization review; guidelines; EML; hospital; South Africa

 1. Introduction

 Tramadol HCl is a centrally-acting synthetic analgesic compound which acts by inhibiting the reuptake of norepinephrine and serotonin (1), which has a unique dual-action analgesic ability, producing its analgesia by affecting the nociceptive process and the central pain modulation (2-4).
 Its analgesic properties can be improved by combining it with non-opioid analgesics (2).
-Initially, tramadol HCl was perceived to have a lower side-effect profile compared to other opioids(5-8)(6, 8, 9)however, there are concerns (5, 10-15).
-(5, 8, 10)(10, 11, 14, 16-20)
+Initially, tramadol HCl was perceived to have a lower side-effect profile compared to other opioids and a lower dependency compared with morphine (5-8).
+As a result, tramadol HCL has been widely used in lower- and middle-income countries especially as it is often the only analgesic available for patients with moderate to severe pain, there are concerns with the use of opiods and non-steroidal anti-inflammatory drugs (NSAIDs) in these patients, as well as being relatively inexpensive despite not being on the World Health Organisation’s (WHO) essential medicine list (EML) (6, 8, 9).
+However, tramadol HCl has the ability to induce psychic and physical dependence of the morphine type leading to concerns about the risk of tramadol dependence and abuse potential especially at supratherapeutic doses (5, 8, 10).
+In addition, there are concerns including major drug interactions with an appreciable number of medicines as well as the potential for seizures, hallucinations, hypertension and respiratory depression, leading to calls for its prescribing to be carefully monitored (10, 11, 14, 16-20).